GBERESEARCH/volvisualizer/README.md

 &nbsp;

-A tool to extract option data from Yahoo Finance and provide simple visualization and smoothing to get a general sense of the shape of the volatility surface.
+A tool to extract option data from Yahoo Finance and provide visualization and smoothing to gain understanding of the supply / demand balance of options of varying strikes and tenors.

 &nbsp;